Madhva8/DeltaE-E-Telescope-Analysis/README.md

 * The development of Python scripts to perform Gaussian fitting on the spectral data, thereby determining precise peak energies.
 * The calculation of the ΔE detector thickness and the thickness of several Mylar foils, which involved the numerical integration of standardized stopping power data.
 * The generation of theoretical Bethe-Bloch curves for a range of particle types to serve as a basis for comparison with the empirical data.

+## Conducted using the following software and libraries:
+* Python
+* NumPy: Utilized for numerical operations and array manipulation.
+* Matplotlib: Employed for the generation of all graphical representations.
+* SciPy: Used for statistical analysis, including curve fitting algorithms.

+## Results and Analysis

+The following sections present the key graphical results from the analysis, which collectively demonstrate the successful identification of the incident particles.